 Faculty may apply for travel grants to teaching/learning conferences.
 A call for applications for Fall or Spring grants will be issued during the first part of each semester.

-- An applicant must be a full time faculty member at Belmont.
+- An applicant must be a full-time faculty member at Belmont.

-- Because of budget limitations and the number of requests for support from the Teaching Center, grants will typically be at most $500 per person for a workshop or conference.
+- Because of budget limitations and the number of requests for support from the Teaching Center, grants will typically be at most $600 per person for a workshop or conference.

 - An application should be for a single conference/workshop.
 To apply for a second conference/workshop, an additional application is required in a separate round of funding.
 That is, a faculty member may not apply for two separate events in one round of funding.

 - Please confer with the Teaching Center Advisory Board (TCAB) member from your college if you have questions or want guidance or feedback prior to submitting an application.
 If you are submitting your first Teaching Center grant proposal, we strongly encourage you to seek input from your college’s TCAB representative.
 TCAB members are listed at the bottom of these guidelines.